 Definitions: Area Interplay is defined as two teams who are competing in a game scheduled by the areas interplay scheduler.
-The Areas' Interplay Committee is made up of area director, area coach administrator, area referee administrator and the area interplay scheduler of Area B.
+The Areas' Interplay Committee is made up of all area directors, all area coach administrators, all area referee administrators and the area interplay scheduler of Area B, and J.